 We tried hard by playing around with all possible settings for at least 5 minutes… It just kept connecting but never had a “connected” state.

 So when you plan to go to China, leave TorGuard out of your backpack.

 ☑ Customer Support

-TorGuard’s customer support system is excellent — with a 24/7 live chat system for customers to speak to a trained agent.
+TorGuard review also insists on checking the customer support system, which is excellent — with a 24/7 live chat system for customers to speak to a trained agent.

 The response time to inquiries on the live chat system is on average.. about five minutes.
 The result is that while you may have to wait a few minutes, you are guaranteed to at least speak to a trained professional, rather than receiving generic bot responses.

 There is also a customer care call center, a ticket support system for more strenuous issues, and the aforementioned 24/7 live chat system.

 The VPN’s website also provides comprehensive installation guides for its multiple OS platforms.
 There is a Frequently Asked Questions page, and a well-serviced blog for general and specific information.

 Overall, TorGuard has, arguably, the leading customer care support among popular VPN providers.
 Any inquiries over their service, or troubleshooting, will be responded to, promptly, by an agent.

 ..
 Wait.
 What?